What Does a Purchasing Coordinator Do?

 Experience and education

 - Two years of purchasing/logistics experience preferred

-- Associate’s degree (A.A.) or equivalent from two-year college or technical school
+- Associate’s degree (A.A.) or equivalent from a two-year college or technical school

 - Wireless telecom or utility construction industry experience preferred